HEX Minutes 10/24/2024October 24, 2024

 MR. GREAVES: Yes, sir.
 It's a pleasure to meet you.

-HEARING EXAMINER DICKMAN: Ruskin is a different
+HEARING EXAMINER DICKMAN: Ruskin is a different place now.

 MR. GREAVES: It's not the same, yeah, not the same.